vRP-framework/vRP/README.md

 * inside a SetTimeout callback
 * anywhere not already in an async context (initialization of MySQL tables at startup, ...)

-If a Tunnel call behave strangely, it's probably that you missed the async context or forgot the `true` parameter.
+If a Tunnel or Proxy call behave strangely, it's probably that you missed the async context or forgot the `true` parameter.
 Only one async context is needed, so place them at the "root", then sub calls will be synchronous-like (but they're not).

 If you want an async call to be non-blocking, make a new async context (force = true) and call it inside.